 The West Virginia Code provides for a variety of tax credits that may be applied against CNIT liability in some cases.
-These include the Economic Opportunity Tax Credit, the Manufacturing Investment Tax Credit, the Commercial Patent Incentives Tax Credit, the West Virginia Film Industry Investment Credit, the Military Incentives Credit, the Apprenticeship Training Tax Credit, the Environmental Agricultural Equipment Credit, the Credit for Reducing Utility Charges to Low-Income Families, the Credit for Reducing Telephone Charges to Low-Income Families, the Historic Rehabilitated Buildings Investment Credit, the Neighborhood Investment Program Credit, the Credit for Utilities with Net Operating Loss Carryovers, the Manufacturing Property Tax Adjustment Credit, and the Innovative Mine Safety Technology Tax Credit.
-Explanations of these credits may be found in the Tax Credits section
+These include the Economic Opportunity Tax Credit, the Manufacturing Investment Tax Credit, the Military Incentives Credit, the Apprenticeship Training Tax Credit, the Environmental Agricultural Equipment Credit, the Credit for Reducing Utility Charges to Low-Income Families, the Historic Rehabilitated Buildings Investment Credit, the Neighborhood Investment Program Credit, the Credit for Utilities with Net Operating Loss Carryovers, the Manufacturing Property Tax Adjustment Credit, the Innovative Mine Safety Technology Tax Credit and the Farm to Food Bank Tax Credit.
+Explanations of these credits may be found in the Tax Credits section.

-During Fiscal Year 2017, collections for the Corporation Net Income Tax and Business Franchise Tax were \$116,305,568.
+During Fiscal Year 2019, collections for the Corporation Net Income Tax were \$198.0 million.
 All of the revenue from the Corporation Net Income Tax was deposited into the General Revenue Fund.